 For in the low frequencies of deep bass, pure notes result in tonal sensations plus an awareness of pitch.
 As the frequency falls below 20 Hz, the tonal sensation disappears and the sound changes into a feeling of pressure in the eardrums.
 At even lower frequencies it turns into a sensation of separate puffs.
 So when exposed to infrasound we stop hearing and start feeling.
 This is where the hallucinations begin as our energetic bodies align with the terrors of the depths.
 This domain is for sincere initiates only.

 Anubis is the guardian who can balance your heart’s frequency with the spectrum peaks in the extremely low frequency (read infrasound) range of the Earth’s electromagnetic field.
 These Schumann Resonances are like ripples that collapse our own wavelengths into the deeper tones.
 Once you resonate with the Earth you can then align with the universe.

 Why is Anubis shown holding an ankh above?
 Because this device was used to determine the level of infrasound in a temple.
 In fact, all the neters in the scene above have a secret: they are based on animals that communicate using infrasound.
 A temple then, is really an infrasonic resonance chamber where a standing wave may be captured.

 Ammit “The Eater of Hearts” has a body that is equal parts crocodile, leopard and hippopotamus: three Nile man-eaters that use infrasound to communicate.
 Ammit stood beside the “Lake of Fire” where candidates readied themselves for their initiation.
 Crocodiles use deep bass and infrasound to woo females and establish male hierarchy.
 The standard crocodile bellow is audible to human ears but there’s also an infrasonic wave beneath it that carries through the water.
-Researchers in bioacoustics have discovered that lions also emit infrasound during mating and territorial displays.
+Researchers in bioacoustics have discovered that leopards also emit infrasound during mating and territorial displays.
 All the big cats have this skill and their prey (including humans) can actually feel their roars.
 Hippos also communicate using infrasound and these waves can travel up to several kilometres through liquids and solids of varying densities.
 Their limited-visibility habitats are ideally suited to these sonic messages.